By Nolan Kowal, Sport Performance Specialist

 - Sport Manitoba Clinic, Konica Minolta Print Hub, and parkade continue to be open

-- Manitoba Sports Hall of Fame on the main floor remains closed
+- Manitoba Sports Hall of Fame is open

 The provincial sport organization makes the final decision on return-to-play plans for their sport.
 The government does not, although the restrictions and guidelines put in place by the government and health authorities are built into the plans.
 Sport organizations can strengthen or amplify the regulations if they choose.
 To review a return-to-play plan, please visit the provincial sport organization’s website.